nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Click on "add a feature" and search for OpenSSH server and install it
 * Now Open SSH server and OpenSSH Authentication agent services should be installed in the `services.msc` window
 * You ca right click and change the start up type of both the services as automatic if you want the services to start upon system start up
+* Create the appropriate firewall policy to expose the SFTP port 22 to local or remote systems if required
+* Now SFTP server accepts connections using username and password authentication

 ## Setup SFTP client in windows using WinSCP
 * Download WinSCP at https://winscp.net/eng/download.php